EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Florida Study, Course Master Doctorate in International Business in French Floride Masters Foreign Trade in Portuguese Estados Unidos.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Florida Study Doctorate in International Business in French Floride Masters Foreign Trade in Portuguese Estados Unidos.

 International Trade and Business in Miami Florida.